Contact Us for Immediate Assistance

 “I also hereby respectfully invoke my rights under the Sixth and Fourteenth Amendments of the United States Constitution to contact my attorney and make my phone call.”

 Once you assert these rights, the police have no choice but to stop questioning you.
 Ideally, you would have an attorney on retainer so that you can also provide the investigating detective or officer with your lawyer’s contact information.
-If you already have the Los Angeles Defense Attorney Law Firm on retainer, you would simply show them this [digital business card]:
+If you already have the Los Angeles Defense Attorney Law Firm on retainer, you would simply show them your digital identification provided by your attorney.

 Then, after hiring her, the first thing new clients notice about Ninaz is how communicative and responsive she is to them.
 Unless she is in court or asleep, she promptly returns most messages within several hours.
 Rarely do clients of big-name firms enjoy such near-immediate feedback.